This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 • if everything is in order, you will have the option of downloading and printing your Hajj permit

-Last year, Hajj pilgrims will receive the printout of their Hajj permit starting from 15 Shawwal through the Absher platform.
-They will receive a text message containing the number of the issued permit before getting the printout.
+Last year, Hajj pilgrims received the printout of their Hajj permit starting from 15 Shawwal through the Absher platform.
+They received a text message containing the number of the issued permit before getting the printout.

 Local Hajj cost and packages 2024